EnterpriseDB/tpa/architectures/README.md

 Training
   Clusters for 2ndQuadrant training sessions

+Images
+  Clusters to generate AMIs with preinstalled packages

 Run ``tpaexec info architectures/M1`` (or any of the architecture names listed above) for more information.